 Pop Pop music is a sub-genre of popular music.
 Pop music may be distinguished from classical or art music and from folk music, but since the term spans many rock, hip hop, rhythm and blues (R&B), country, dance and operatic pop acts, it is reasonable to say that “pop music” is a loosely defined category.
-See The Girlie Show, The Lounge Show, Off The Beatle Path, TeXchromosome Radio.
+See The Girlie Show, The Lounge Show, Off The Beatle Path, and TeXchromosome Radio.

 Post-Rock Post-rock is a form of experimental rock characterized by a focus on exploring textures and timbre over traditional rock song structures, chords, or riffs.
 Post-rock artists are often instrumental, typically combining rock instrumentation with electronics.
 The genre emerged within the indie and underground music scene of the 1980s and early 1990s.
 However, due to its abandonment of rock conventions, it often bears little resemblance musically to contemporary indie rock, borrowing instead from diverse sources including ambient music, electronica, jazz, krautrock, dub, and minimalist classical.
 See Fade To Yellow.

 Progressive or Prog, Prog Rock Initially termed “progressive pop”, the style was an outgrowth of psychedelic bands who abandoned standard pop traditions in favor of instrumentation and compositional techniques more frequently associated with jazz, folk, or classical music.
-Technology was often harnessed for new sounds, and music became more studio oriented, rather than for the stage, creating an experience more for listening rather than dancing.
+Technology was often harnessed for new sounds, and music became more studio oriented, rather than for the stage, creating music more for listening rather than dancing.
 Key elements of Prog often include but are not limited to: 1) Abandoning the standard lengths of rock or pop songs, which sometimes has led to epic length of compositions.
 2) Virtuosic playing ability.
 3) Difficult time signatures or changes to time signature within a composition.
 4) Very tight changes.
 This genre originated with UK groups like King Crimson, Yes, mid to late 70’s Pink Floyd, early to mid 70’s Genesis, and Gentle Giant, but has expanded to become a world-wide phenomenon.
-See Le Chateau Daddy-O, Virtual Noise.
+See Le Chateau Daddy-O, and Virtual Noise.

-Proto-Punk Proto-punk (or protopunk) is the rock music played by garage bands from the 1960s to mid-1970s that presaged the punk rock movement.
+Proto-punk Proto-punk (or protopunk) is the rock music played by garage bands from the 1960s to mid-1970s that presaged the punk rock movement.
 The Stooges, MC5, Death, etc.

 Psych or Psych Rock Psych refers to contemporary Psychedelic music, often with a darker edge informed by Punk or with Noise elements.
 See Love On The Dole.

 R&B Rhythm and Blues was coined as a musical marketing term in the late 1940s by Jerry Wexler at Billboard magazine, used to designate upbeat popular music performed by African American artists that combined jazz and blues.
 It was initially used to identify the style of music that later developed into rock and roll.
 By the 1970s, rhythm and blues was being used as a blanket term to describe soul and funk as well.
 Today, the acronym “R&B” is almost always used instead of “rhythm and blues”, and defines the modern version of the soul and funk influenced African-American pop music that originated with the demise of disco in 1980.
-See Crate Digger’s Gold, Red River Stomp.
+See Crate Digger’s Gold, and D00MSCR0LLING.

 Ragtime An American musical genre, enjoying its peak popularity around the years 1900–1918.
 Ragtime is a dance form written in 2/4 or 4/4 time, and utilizing a walking bass, that is, the bass note played legato on the 1-3 beats with a staccato chord played on the 2-4 beats.
 Much Ragtime is written in Sonata form, with four distinct themes and a modified first theme appearing in the work.
-Ragtime music is syncopated, with the melodic notes landing largely on the off-beats
+Ragtime music is syncopated, with the melodic notes landing largely on the off-beats.

 Rap A form of rhyming lyrics spoken rhythmically over musical instruments that typically uses a musical backdrop of sampling, scratching and mixing by disk jockeys (DJs).
 Rapping is one of the elements of hip hop music and was originally called emceeing.
 See Hip Hop Hooray.